elite-se/safety.nusmv-brute-force/Readme.md

 - The outputs aren't processed, only stored into files.
 It would be nice to display which checks failed
 - A keyboard interrupt on Console should kill all nusmv processes.
 This does not work if the process is started with an IDE like VsCode.
+- No batch mode with an upper limit is possible yet.
+Your PC might get fried